2004 Halton Borough Council election: Campaign

 All 56 seats were being contested after boundary changes had taken place, with 119 candidates competing for election.
 Labour contested all 56 seats, compared to 32 for the Conservatives, 19 Liberal Democrats, 3 Green Party, 2 British National Party, 1 Legalise Cannabis Alliance and 1 independent.
 There were also 4 candidates from the new Citizens Party of Halton, with 3 of them being former Labour councillors.
 The election in Halton, along with the rest of North West England, was held with all postal voting as part of an attempt to increase turnout.

 Before the election Labour dominated the council with 47 of the 56 seats.
-As a result, the Liberal Democrats and Conservatives were aiming just to reduced Labour's majority to provide a better opposition, with the Conservatives standing in every ward.
+As a result, the Liberal Democrats and Conservatives were aiming just to reduce Labour's majority to provide a better opposition, with the Conservatives standing in every ward.

 A major issue in the election was the attempt by the council to secure funding for a second crossing over the River Mersey.
-The Labour party defended their record in control of the council, pointing to the regeneration of the town centres of Widnes and Runcorn and improvements in services.
+The Labour Party defended their record in control of the council, pointing to the regeneration of the town centres of Widnes and Runcorn and improvements in services.